 The list is then sorted by the number of line orders.
 The top 50% (i.e., the items with the most line orders) are designated as “A,” the next 25% as “B,” and the last 25% as “C.” (If there are items that didn’t make the list because they were not ordered within the set time period, those are flagged with a “D”).

 These designations can now be used to arrange items by groups, with the “A” items closest to your down-forward picking area.
 Your “D” items will be farthest away.

 If you can, don’t just get data on the past 30 days (or whatever time period).
 Try to think ahead and make predictions about what your order velocity will be going forward.
 If an item is becoming more popular or experiencing a seasonal surge (see below), that’s a reason to store it closer, even if trailing sales weren’t that high.
 The opposite goes if an item is likely to drop in sales.

 Barbecue grills and patio furniture sell like hot cakes in the spring and early summer.
 Gift items, like wines and luxury soaps, sell a lot faster during the holidays.
 If you can predict seasonal surges in items, you can plan ahead and move those items closer to your forward picking area.
-(Our case study on Allen Brothers, supplier of high-quality steaks and seafood, is a good example of predicting and accounting for seasonal variations.)
+(Our Allen Brothers case study, supplier of high-quality steaks and seafood, is a good example of predicting and accounting for seasonal variations.)

 Special storage requirements and product affinity

 Finally, items need to be grouped together into zones based on their specific storage requirement.
 Some examples:

 - High-security items should be grouped together in a secure (caged) zone.